herman-zamula-teamdev/targetscope/_sources/example/tfbs.txt

 Target gene to transcription factor binding sites
 =================================================

-This figure describes a complete operation to retrieve the names of transcription factors which lie within DHS peaks, which are associated with interactions whose promoters overlap **RARA** transcription start sites:
+This figure describes a complete operational pipeline to retrieve the names of transcription factors which lie within DHS peaks, which are associated with interactions whose promoters overlap **RARA** transcription start sites:

 .. image:: ../../_static/tfbs_rara.png
    :width: 99%